 Step 3: Bake

 After they are done with the salt rest from step 2, add them to a large bowl.
 They will still have salt on them, but most of the salt I find gets scraped off or dissolved in step two.
 Here, we’ll add about 2 tbsp of olive oil per cup of chickpeas.
 As we are baking the chickpeas for a while, you don’t need to use your fancy cold pressed EVOO.
-Any cheap olive oil will do (or not even olive, you can use grapeseed, avocado, or even canola).
+Any cheap olive oil will do (or not even olive, you can use grapeseed, avocado, or sunflower).
 Spread them evenly on a foil lined baking tray.
 Touching is inevitable, just try not to have any stacking.

 Step 4: Season Your Crispy Chickpeas

 After the chickpeas have done their time in the oven, you want to season them right away.
 I make these perfect crispy chickpeas as a somewhat healthy TV snack, so I just sprinkle a bit of salt on them.
-However you can totally get creative and add things like black pepper, garlic powder, paprika, cumin, cinnamon, curry, etc. The list goes on.
+However you can totally get creative and add things like black pepper, garlic powder, paprika, cumin, cinnamon, curry powder, etc. The list goes on.

 - 1 cup Chickpeas also known as garbanzo beans.
 You can use canned or jarred.